Romesh Thapar: Seminar

 On 1 September 1959, Thapar started Seminar as a monthly journal, with a fund of Rs 11,000.
 This time, he sought to establish a stable revenue model through subscribers and advertisers.

 Seminar continues to be published from Malhotra building in Connaught Place, Delhi.
-The publication is brought out by Thapar's daughter Malavika Singh and her husband Tejbir Singh, who is the editor.
+The publication is brought out by Thapar's daughter Malvika Singh and her husband Tejbir Singh, who is the editor.
 In 2009, the publication celebrated its 50th anniversary.

 Other party activities

-During his years in Bombay, Thapar was associated with IPTA, the theatre wing of the CPM He was involved in story formulation and script writing for their films inspired by communist ideology.
-He also acted bit roles in two Hindi film, being Footpath (1953) directed by Zia Sarhadi and Merchant Ivory's debut film, The Householder (1963).
+During his years in Bombay, Thapar was associated with IPTA, the theatre wing of the CPM.
+He was involved in story formulation and script writing for their films inspired by communist ideology.
+He also acted in two Hindi film; Footpath (1953) directed by Zia Sarhadi and Merchant Ivory's debut film, The Householder (1963).
 Before the advent of television, he also did the commentary in the monthly news-reels produced by Films Division, which were shown in cinema halls prior to the screening of films.